 Similar to goodwill, indefinite-lived intangible assets (including trademarks on our acquisitions) are tested for impairment on an annual basis.
 When the Company evaluates the potential for impairment of intangible assets, it assesses a range of qualitative factors including, but not limited to, macroeconomic conditions, industry conditions, the competitive environment, changes in the market for its products and services, regulatory and political developments, entity specific factors such as strategy and changes in key personnel, and overall financial performance.
+If, after completing this assessment, it is determined that it is more likely than not that the fair value of an indefinite-lived intangible asset is not impaired.
 If, after completing this assessment, it is determined that it is more likely than not that the fair value of an indefinite-lived intangible asset is less than its carrying value or if economic or other business factors indicate that the fair value of our indefinite-lived intangible assets may have declined since our last quantitative test, the Company performs a new quantitative test.
 The methodology used to value trademarks is the relief from royalty method.
 The recorded book value of these trademarks in excess of the calculated fair value triggers an impairment.
 The key estimate used in this calculation consists of an overall royalty rate applied to the sales covered by the trademark.
-After performing a qualitative assessment as of February 28, 2019, it was determined that the trademarks were not impaired.
+After performing a qualitative assessment we determined that economic factors indicate that the fair value of our indefinite-lived intangible assets may have declined since our last quantitative test.
+We performed the quantitative test as of February 29, 2020 and determined that the trademarks were not impaired.
+Refer to Note 9 for further details.